-The reason I can only eat so much is because pesto is, for all its simplicity, a pungent, in-your-face sauce.
+That’s because, for all its simplicity, pesto is a pungent sauce.
 Don't believe me?
-Just think of what's packed into it: heaps of fresh, aromatic basil (an assertive herb all by itself), raw garlic, aged cheeses, and rich nuts, plus a good glug of olive oil to hold it all together.
+Just think of what's packed into it: heaps of fresh, aromatic basil (an assertive herb all by itself); raw garlic; aged cheeses; and rich nuts, plus a good glug of spicy olive oil to hold it all together.
 There's nothing mild about it.
-I make this point for a reason, because it helps in understanding what the secrets are to a good pesto.
+I make this point for a reason: because it helps in understanding what the secrets are to a good pesto.

 Still, we want the best pesto, right?
 So how do we get there?
 Let's take a closer look.

 What Is Pesto Sauce?